QiaoyaWu/sdss4_dr16q_tutorial/README.md

 - `op`: folder to keep QA plot

 ## Catalog format description
+Here we provide a detailed description for the main catalog that has two extensions.

 ### First extension
 Main properties of SDSS DR16 quasars.
 | Column | Description |